top of page

 Image from Wix

 For my money, there’s nothing better in this world than a ramen egg.
 The noodles and broth and so on are plenty fine too.
-But I’ll tell you, I still remember the day I first had a ramen egg from Itto’s, as vividly as any other crucial event in my life.
-Its as if it were yesterday.
+But I’ll tell you, I still remember the day I first had a ramen egg from Itto’s, as vividly as if it were yesterday.

 But let’s not forget the tapas here, folks.
 When I’m in the mood for a lighter meal, or just can’t make up my mind, the only thing to do is roundup some friends and family, order some small plates, and pass them around.
 Edamame and jalapeno yellowtail are a must, naturally.
 Throw in some gyoza, crab rangoon, and tremendous takoyaki, and you truly have yourself a west Asheville meal to remember.